Skip to content

 • Matt Wheeldon, Director, Wessex Water

-• Cllr Nick Ireland, Leader Dorset Council
+• Cllr Nick Ireland, Leader of Dorset Council

-Provisional Programme & Timetable – updated 21/04/2026
+Programme & Timetable – updated presentation titles 29/05/2026

 6:30pm Kate Adie – Welcome and introduction

-6:35pm Chair (TBC)
+6:35pm Roger Mortlock – Chair

 6:45pm Imogen Davenport – The Current State of Nature in Dorset